Hacienda Chichi Suarez

 After many years of being abandoned and hidden in the jungle, it was completely restored by Mayan and Colonial architectural experts, it reopened its doors as a luxury (boutique) hotel in January 2000.

 HACIENDA SAN IGNACIO

 It was built in the 17th century, originally as a cattle ranch, in mid 19th century it joined the henequen growers.

 Usually the main house (casco) is the most elaborate and most beautiful structure of a hacienda.
 In this case, what is worth seeing is the 100 year old chapel, built in Neo - Gothic architectural style, which is still in use.

 What is worth seeing here is the small Neo-Gothic chapel which is still used by the people of the town.
-The rest of the hacienda including the main house are in ruins.

 This is one of the oldest Yucatan haciendas, it was built in 1523, by the first Spaniards who arrived in Yucatan.

 Hacienda Chichen is well known due to the fact that it is right next door to Chichen Itza.

 On this route you will find among other Yucatan Haciendas Hacienda Yaxcopoil - Hacienda Temozon Sur and Hacienda Ochil, all three worth visiting.